Impossible Figure Skating Moves from the Movies

 But wordlessly, magically, they nail it.
 Or rather, computer-animated stunt doubles nail it, because it's physically impossible.
 It would require the “female” skater to reverse her momentum in mid-air to transition from the bounce spin into the back flip.
 Maybe it's possible on the moon, where gravity isn't so much of a factor.

 So what have we learned from this little figure skating physics lesson?
-You won't be seeing any Pamchenko Twists or Iron Lotuses in Sochi.
+You won't be seeing any Pamchenko twists or Iron Lotuses in Pyeongchang.
 And don't try any of this at home.